Gasuleg/Gasuleg.github.io/_posts/2017-08-21-Final-Evaluation.markdown

 <strong>What I need to do?</strong><br>

 This project is, at the moment, unstable due to a lack of automated tests.
 Only a part of the code is tested.
-I Need to improve this. <br>
+I need to improve this. <br>
 To do that, I need to:
   * Reimplement some unit tests to check the components of the SIP pur account.
   * Research and test automation strategies that integrate the compilation system and Jenkins verification.
   * Write more unit tests for the critical functions in order to increase the code coverage.

-<a href="https://github.com/Gasuleg/proposal-GNU/blob/master/proposalGNU.pdf">My proposal</a>
+See more in <a href="https://github.com/Gasuleg/proposal-GNU/blob/master/proposalGNU.pdf">my proposal</a>!

 # 3. What my code can do